feifeibear/long-context-attention/README.md

 ### 1. Installation

 FlashAttention is the most important external dependency and is often the cause of errors when installing and using yunchang.
 Yunchang supports flash_attn 2.6.x and 2.7.x, both v3 and v2 versions.
-Additionally, yunchang supports using torch's SPDA for sequence parallelism without installing flash_attn.
+Additionally, yunchang supports using torch's SDPA for sequence parallelism without installing flash_attn.

 As shown in the figure below, there are three usage methods based on the flash_attn situation: